Strategy & Management Consultants, Subject Matter Experts, Researchers, & More

 Presently, Levi is also a research assistant for social scientists at John Jay College.
 He hopes to one day have his social science research published.

-Education: Pursuing a Masters in Counseling Psychology from The California Institute of Integral Studies; studied Urban Studies and Dance at Barnard College, Literature and Creative Writing at SUNY: Empire State College
+Education: M.A. in Counseling Psychology from The California Institute of Integral Studies; studied Urban Studies and Dance at Barnard College, Literature, and Creative Writing at SUNY: Empire State College

 Personal interests include: Naam and Kundalini yoga; spending time with her 10-year-old daughter; reading anything she can get her hands on; writing, dance, theater and travel